 Local governments require sound financial management practices to operate efficiently and effectively.
-We provide a variety of educational opportunities for local governments in the areas of governmental accounting, budgeting, and other financial subjects.
+We provide a variety of educational opportunities for local governments in the areas of governmental accounting, budgeting and other financial subjects.
 Courses cover topics that are pertinent to finance practitioners at all levels of government.
-The Local Financial Training Program offers the Local Finance Officer Certification Program, and new for FY 2018, the Primary Governmental Accounting Series.
+The Local Financial Training Program offers the Local Finance Officer Certification Program and the Primary Governmental Accounting Series.
 We also offer a growing number of convenient online courses to help reduce travel costs.

 Participants can work toward two levels of certification:

 This certification requires completion of seven courses within a three-year time frame.
 Once certification is achieved, 15 hours of approved continuing education are required every two years for Certified Finance Officers to maintain certification.
 All Level I classes can be completed in the classroom or online.
 These courses comprise the Level I curriculum.

 This certification requires completion of four core courses, 12 elective course hours and a financial management project within a three-year time frame.
 Once certification is achieved, 15 hours of approved continuing education are required every two years for Certified Finance Officers to maintain certification.
 These courses comprise the Level II curriculum.